mniju/Blog/_posts/2020-07-23-An-Introduction-to-PPO.md

 **Using Log Derivative Trick**

 Mathematical **[expectation](https://www.statisticssolutions.com/directory-of-statistical-analyses-mathematical-expectation/),** also known as the **expected value**, is the summation or integration of a possible values from a random variable.
-It is also known as the product of the probability of an event occurring, denoted P(x), and the value corresponding with the actual observed occurrence of the event
+It is also known as the product of the probability of an event occurring, and the value corresponding with the actual observed occurrence of the event

+So the expected value is the sum of: [(each of the possible outcomes) × (the probability of the outcome occurring)].

-The Expectation of $$x$$ under distribution $$p(x)$$
+The Expectation of $$f(x)$$  where x is a random variable ,under the distribution $$p$$

 $$
 \mathbb{E}_{x\sim p(x)}\left[ f(x)\right] = \int p(x)f(x)dx